5150: Home 4 tha Sick

 5150: Home 4 tha Sick is the debut extended play by American rapper Eazy-E. It was released on December 15, 1992, by Ruthless Records and Priority Records.
 5150: Home 4 tha Sick peaked at #70 on the Billboard 200 and #15 on the Top R&B/Hip-Hop Albums.
 It was the final original album from Ruthless Records to be released by Priority.

 "Only If You Want It" was given both a single release and promotional music video.
-"Neighborhood Sniper" also had a promotional music video released.
-"Merry Muthaphuckkin' Xmas" was released as a single by Record Store Day in a limited run of 2000 copies with "Niggaz My Height Don't Fight" as the b-side.
+"Neighborhood Sniper" was also released as a single and also had a promotional music video released.
+"Merry Muthaphuckkin' Xmas" was released as a single by Record Store Day in a limited run of 2000 copies with "Niggaz My Height Don't Fight" as the B-side.

-The EP was certified Gold by the RIAA on February 9, 1993.
+The EP was certified gold by the RIAA on February 9, 1993.
 All the songs were included on the remastered version of Eazy-E's premiere, Eazy-Duz-It.
 Reviews for the album, however, were generally negative.